maziac/DeZog/documentation/Usage.md

 - "cpuLoadInterruptRange": Default is 1.
 The number of interrupts to calculate the CPU-load average from.
 0 to disable.
 The CPU load is calculated by the number of executed t-states of all instructions without the HALT instruction divided by the number of all executed t-states.
 I.e. the time the CPU executes just HALT instructions is not considered as CPU load.
 Naturally, if you have turned off interrupts the CPU load is always 100%.
 Normally the average is calculated from interrupt to interrupt but you can extend the range to 2 or more interrupts.
 To disable the display choose 0.
 ![](images/zsim_cpu_load.jpg)
 - "vsyncInterrupt": Default is false.
 Enable it if you use zsim to emulate a ZX Spectrum.
 If enabled an interrupt is generated after ca. 20ms (this assumes a CPU clock of 3.5MHz).
+- "cpuFrequency": The CPU frequency is only used for output.
+I.e. when the t-states are printed there is also a printout of the correspondent time.
+This is calculated via the CPU frequency here.
+It does not affect in any way the simulation speed.
 - "customCode": This enables the custom code to run inside the simulator, e.g. to simulate additional ports.
 See [zsimPeripherals.md](zsimPeripherals.md) for more details.